haroon0x/CliAgent/docs/plan.md

 - **Multi-Agent Collaboration**: Multiple agents (e.g., code, doc, search) can collaborate in a session.
 - **Visual Output**: Render tables, diffs, and even diagrams in the terminal.
 - **Smart Suggestions**: Autocomplete for commands, file paths, and code snippets.
-- **AI Self-Evaluation**: TheAgent can review its own outputs for quality.
+- **AI Self-Evaluation**: CliAgent can review its own outputs for quality.
-- **Voice Input/Output**: (Optional) Speak to TheAgent and get spoken responses.
+- **Voice Input/Output**: (Optional) Speak to CliAgent and get spoken responses.
 - **Cloud Sync**: (Optional) Sync sessions and settings across devices.

 ---

-## 8. What Makes TheAgent Unique, Different, and Amazing?
+## 8. What Makes CliAgent Unique, Different, and Amazing?

 - **True Multi-Agent Collaboration**: Orchestrate multiple specialized agents (doc, test, refactor, search, etc.) in a single session, collaborating for the best result.
-- **Actionable, Not Just Chatty**: TheAgent can edit files, run tests, refactor code, fetch web results, and more—all from the chat.
+- **Actionable, Not Just Chatty**: CliAgent can edit files, run tests, refactor code, fetch web results, and more—all from the chat.
 - **Visual, Not Just Text**: Render tables, diffs, diagrams, and code structure visually in the terminal.
 - **Plugin/Extension Ecosystem**: Add new tools, agents, or integrations (e.g., Jira, GitHub, custom LLMs) as plugins.
-- **Smart Suggestions & Autocomplete**: TheAgent suggests next actions, commands, or code completions as you type.
+- **Smart Suggestions & Autocomplete**: CliAgent suggests next actions, commands, or code completions as you type.
 - **Contextual Memory & Project Awareness**: Loads and uses project context (README, codebase, docs) for more relevant, personalized help.
 - **Self-Evaluation & Quality Control**: Reviews its own outputs, warns about hallucinations, and asks for user confirmation on risky actions.
 - **Beautiful, Modern, and Fun**: Themes, emojis, onboarding, and playful responses make it delightful to use.
-- **Voice Input/Output (Coming Soon)**: Speak to TheAgent and get spoken responses—great for accessibility and fun.
+- **Voice Input/Output (Coming Soon)**: Speak to CliAgent and get spoken responses—great for accessibility and fun.
 - **Cloud Sync & Collaboration (Future)**: Sync sessions/settings across devices, or collaborate with teammates in real time.

-**Why use TheAgent?**
+**Why use CliAgent?**
 - Not just a chatbot—it's a true developer copilot.
 - Saves time: Automates documentation, testing, refactoring, and more, right from the terminal.
 - Extensible: Add your own tools, connect to your stack, and make it your own.